mikerodonnell/message_digest_cache/README.md

-## message_digest_cache
-demo REST service for key-value-pair storage, optimized for immutable values

 ### about
-stores message strings and returns a SHA 256 hash for future retrieval. uses a combination of local in-memory and distributed Redis caches. since the cache key is a always the SHA hash of the value, there's no updates, expiration, or cache synchronization to worry about across app nodes. so each app node can safely return the locally cached value if one exists, and pull from Redis if not. the local cache won't help in all cases, but never hurts.
+demo REST service for key-value-pair storage, optimized for immutable values. stores message strings and returns a SHA 256 hash for future retrieval. uses a combination of local in-memory and distributed Redis caches. since the cache key is a always the SHA hash of the value, there's no updates, expiration, or cache synchronization to worry about across app nodes. so each app node can safely return the locally cached value if one exists, and pull from Redis if not. the local cache won't help in all cases, but never hurts.

 ### quickstart
 ```